 Some types of surgery on the jaw or facial bones, or on the related nerves or blood vessels, can be covered by Part B medical insurance.
 However, surgery on teeth or gums, even when related to an injury or a disease that did not originate with the teeth, is usually considered to be dental work, and so is not covered by Medicare.

-Although normal dental care is not covered by Medicare, damage to teeth or gums connected to an injury or disease is a medical as much as a dental problem.
-However, there is one route to coverage: If the work is done by a dentist or oral surgeon, Medicare will cover it if physicians also provide the same kind of care and if Medicare would cover the care if a doctor had provided it.
+Although normal dental care isn't covered by Medicare, damage to teeth or gums connected to an injury or disease is a medical as much as a dental problem.
+Medicare does have one route to coverage: If the work is done by a dentist or oral surgeon, Medicare will cover it if physicians also regularly provide the same kind of care and if Medicare would cover the care if a doctor had provided it.
 This is usually determined by whether the treatment involves just the teeth and gums (not covered) or also the bones, inside mouth, blood vessels, or tongue (covered).

-Part B of Medicare will cover some of the cost of outpatient physical and speech therapy—if it is prescribed and regularly reviewed by a doctor and provided by a Medicare-approved facility or therapist.
-However, there are limits on how much Medicare will pay for these therapies.
-And the amount Medicare pays will be partially determined by who provides you with the services.
-These limits are explained in our article on Medicare payments for outpatient therapies.
+Part B of Medicare will cover some of the cost of outpatient physical, occupational, and speech therapy—if it's prescribed and regularly reviewed by a doctor and provided by a Medicare-approved facility or therapist.

 The same home health care coverage is available under Part B medical insurance as is provided by Part A hospital insurance.
 (See our article on Medicare coverage of home health care.)

-There is no limit on the number of home health care visits that are covered, and you are not responsible for your Part B deductible for home health care.
-Only skilled nursing care or therapy while you are confined to your home is covered, however, and such care must be ordered by your doctor and provided by a Medicare-approved home health care agency.
+There's no limit on the number of home health care visits that are covered, and you aren't responsible for your Part B deductible for home health care.
+But Medicare only covers skilled nursing care or therapy while you're confined to your home, and such care must be ordered by your doctor and provided by a Medicare-approved home health care agency.

 Part B medical insurance, like Part A coverage, will pay 100% of the approved charges of a participating home health care agency.
 If you have both Part A and Part B, Part A will cover your home health care following a hospital stay of at least three days; otherwise, Part B will cover it.